Staff

 513-556-6118

 Lauren Kenney is a Research Associate with the University of Cincinnati Corrections Institute (UCCI), joining the team in March of 2022.
 Lauren holds a Bachelor's Degree and Master's Degree in Criminal Justice and Public Safety from Indiana University - Purdue University Indianapolis (IUPUI).
-Prior to joining UCCI, Lauren worked for the Wyoming Department of Corrections, overseeing case management practices at the five prisons in Wyoming.
-Lauren is especially passionate about risk assessments (particularly in the realms of continuous quality improvement and agency implementation), Motivational Interviewing, and program integrity and fidelity.
+Prior to joining UCCI, Lauren worked for the Wyoming Department of Corrections, overseeing case management practices at the state prisons.
+During her tenure in Wyoming, Lauren oversaw and trained on evidence-based programs and practices offered to incarcerated individuals and led the state’s implementation of the Ohio Risk Assessment System (ORAS).
+At UCCI, Lauren specializes in risk assessments (particularly in the realms of continuous quality improvement and agency implementation) and Motivational Interviewing.
+Lauren is passionate about working closely with partners in the field in the shared commitment of client rehabilitation and community safety through the implementation and sustainable use of evidence-based practices.

 321A VPCADMIN